Unbiasedness and Optimization of Regional Weight Cancellation: Optimization of Cancellation Efficiency

 \section{Optimization of Cancellation Efficiency}

 We now turn our attention to the optimal choice of the free parameter $\beta$ of the cancellation estimator, used to calculate the weight that can be uniformly distributed over the cancellation region.
 In Booth and Gubernatis's seminal paper \cite{Booth2010} and in our previous work \cite{Belanger2021}, $\beta$ was chosen to be the minimum of the expected fission density over the cancellation region.
 This choice has the advantage of being relatively easy to evaluate, but it is not necessarily the most efficient one.
-In this section we attempt to introduce a better strategy to determine the cancellation parameters.
+In this section we attempt to introduce a better strategy to determine the cancellation parameter $\beta$ for each particle partaking in cancellation.

 In order to optimize for the cancellation efficiency, one must first properly define the quantity to be optimized.
 As we mentioned in Sec.~\ref{sec:summary_previous_paper}, the maximum amount of cancellation will occur when the sum of the absolute value of all the weights remaining after cancellation in the region has been minimized.
 For $N$ particles which initially land in a cancellation region, we define the absolute value of all weight in a region after cancellation as